 - Cows fed on corn or grain gain more weight, which means they produce more beef per cow that can then be sold to the consumer.

 - Most cows fed on corn are also confined to small feedlots in order for producers to more efficiently control their weights; grass-fed cows are allowed to roam naturally on open pastures.

 - Corn-fed beef has fewer health benefits than grass-fed beef.

-- Grass-fed beef produces a little bit stronger of a beef flavor than conventional beef.
+Grass-fed beef is more flavorful than grain-fed beef, pure and simple.
 We also don’t cake on our marinades to our jerky like many other brands, which leaves a better all-around flavor and keeps the integrity of the beef in tact.

-- Cows raised on grass pastures don’t produce a huge difference in texture, other than being leaner overall.
+Grass-fed cattle raised on pastures don’t produce a huge difference in texture, other than being leaner overall.
 However, grass-fed beef jerky does not have a “pressed” or “processed” texture that some lower quality, corn-fed beef, can have.